 Liguria is the birthplace of traditional focaccia bread, where it is known as focaccia Ligure or focaccia Genovese, this one is a simple yet classic one, sprinkled with salt and brushed with olive oil, soft and about 1 inch thick.

 But Liguria is also the home of focaccia di Recco, which has cheese in between two thin layers of bread.
-If you head to the town of Sanremo near the French border, you’ll come across a focaccia topped with anchovies or sardines known as sardenaira or pizzalandrea, which is reminiscent of the French flatbread known as pissaladière.
+If you head to the town of Sanremo near the French border, you’ll come across a focaccia topped with anchovies or sardines known as sardenaira or pizzalandrea -- reminiscent of the French flatbread known as pissaladière.

 During Easter celebrations, the Venetians made a sweet take on focaccia that is topped with sugar and butter instead of salt and olive oil.
 While in the Southern Italian town of Bari, you’ll find focaccia Barese, made with durum wheat flour and topped with rosemary, tomatoes , and/or olives and salt.

 Lastly, there is the rather well-known Tuscan focaccia known as schiacciata.
 This focaccia bread is fully covered in olive oil, usually thinner than the Genoa-style focaccia, often topped with rosemary, and tends to have a soft interior yet be crispy on the outside.
 During the harvest months it’s common to make schiacciata all’uva where the bread is sweetened and stuffed with wine grapes.

 And there you have it: all the essential info so you can enjoy focaccia with abandon (and a bit of food knowledge) next time you encounter it.
 Now we want to know: where is the best place you’ve eaten focaccia?